 - Shooting Locations – Eureka Sand Dunes, Racetrack Playa, Zabriskie Point and Golden Canyon, Dante’s View, Mesquite Sand Dunes, Devil’s Golf Course, Badwater Salt Flats, Cow Creek, Ubehehe Crater, Mosaic Canyon, Artist’s Palette.

-Back at Basecamp, we’ll have time for off-loading memory cards, working on our images, one-on-one instruction, or take time to relax.
+Back at Basecamp, we’ll have time for off-loading memory cards, classroom lectures & instruction , working on our images, one-on-one guidance, or time to relax.
 Then, in the mid-to-late afternoon, we’ll head out again to capture the evening skies, getting the most out of the sunset and/or shooting the stars in the night sky.
-Back at Basecamp, it will be time to enjoy a hot shower, share drinks with the group by a campfire, and have dinner.

 - You must (1) bring all your own camera equipment, (2) have complete knowledge of how to use your camera equipment, and (3) be reasonably proficient with both Lightroom & Photoshop.
 With such a full curriculum, we simply won’t have time to teach people how to use their cameras or software programs.